nbiish/OLLAMASELECTOR/README.md

 ## 🎯 Reference

-If you find LLMSELECTOR useful, we would appreciate if you can please cite our work as follows:
+If you find OLLAMASELECTOR useful, we would appreciate if you can please cite our work as follows:

 ```